By Robert Kale and Jock Purtle

 Who will buy my Amazon FBA business?

-There are really 3 main types of buyers of Amazon FBA business that we have seen to date and they are the following:
+There are 3 main types of buyers of Amazon FBA business that we have seen to date:

-- Corporate Person – This is someone looking to buy his or her first business.
-They usually are a high paid employee or C-level executive with disposable cash, IRA, savings or access to an SBA loan.
+- Corporate Exec – this is someone looking to buy his or her first business.
+They usually are a high-paid employee or C-level executive with disposable cash, IRA, savings, or access to a SBA loan.

-- Internet Entrepreneur – Individuals who have been in the industry for a while and have a good understanding as to what it takes to run a digital business.
-They are either fresh off the sale of their last business or looking to add a business to their portfolio.
+- Internet Entrepreneur – individuals who have been in the industry for a while and have a good understanding of what it takes to run a digital business.
+They are either fresh off of a recent sale of their last business or looking to add a business to their portfolio.

-- Brick and Mortar Entrepreneur – Generally brick and mortar entrepreneurs who have exited or still own their company and are looking for a move into the digital space
+- Brick and Mortar Entrepreneur – generally these are entrepreneurs who have exited or still own their company and are looking for a move into the digital space.